Original Format: cassette

 You’re So Vain Carly Simon (45@33)

 In this case changing the speed works like a charm, underlining the emotion of what is, if you’re paying attention, a very sad song.
 Slowing it down really brings out the pain in a line like “I had some dreams, they were clouds in my coffee.”
-The original song is lightweight in comparison.
+Through this lens “You’re So Vain” reveals itself as a Goth epic; the original song is lightweight in comparison.

 A Simple Carpenter/Licks Off of Records Martin Mull